 Important Safety Precautions

-Suggestion 1: The photos I'm using show the starter motor off of the car (or mini-van) only to facilitate the explanation of the test.
-Do not remove the starter motor from the vehicle to perform the test steps in this article.
+SUGGESTION 1: The photos I'm using show the starter motor off of the car (or mini-van) only to facilitate the explanation of the test.
+Do not remove the starter motor from the vehicle to perform the test steps in this tutorial.

-Suggestion 5: If you're vehicle has a standard transmission... make sure that it's out of gear and in neutral, and the parking brake is activated/on.
+SUGGESTION 5: If your vehicle has a standard transmission, then make sure that it's out of gear and in neutral and the parking brake is activated/on.